irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

         || some_very_long_name_3 %in% some_very_long_name_4)
     ```

     I know some people who are completely against it.
-See the next bullet why I believe it is better.
+See the next item why I believe it is better.

-* If the statement, which contains operators, expands into several lines, than each line should end with an operator and not start with it.
+* If the statement, which contains operators, expands into several lines, then each line should end with an operator and not begin with it.
 Sometimes, it makes sense to split a formula into meaningful chunks.

     ```r
     # Good